shakenfist/shakenfist/README.md

 ## Deployment choices

 libvirt is the only supported hypervisor.
 Instances are specified to libvirt with simple templated XML.
 If your local requirements are different to what's in the template, you're welcome to change the template to meet your needs.
 If your template changes break things, you're also welcome to debug what went wrong for yourself.
-We provide a sample Ansible based deployer in a [separate github repository](http://github.com/shakenfist/deploy).
+We provide a sample Ansible based deployer in the `deploy` directory.

 # Usage guide